-- 5.2.15 Climbing spurs (gaffs) shall not be worn while working from an aerial device. - 5.2.16 During pruning/removal operations, a sheath or scabbard shall be utilized inside the platform to cover sharp-edged tools, such as chain saws and hand saws, while stored.
+5.2.15 Climbing spurs (gaffs) shall not be worn while working from an aerial device.

+5.2.12A 5.2.16 During pruning/removal operations, a sheath or scabbard shall be utilized ininside the bucketplatform to cover sharp-edged tools, such as chain saws and hand saws (unless of the folding type that covers the cutting teeth when closed), while stored.

-A chain saw scabbard may be used on the outside of the platform if lanyard/tether is used to secure the saw while not in use.
+for A chain saw scabbard may be used on the outside of the platform if lanyard/tether is used to secure the saw while not in use.

-- 5.2.17 During pruning/removal operations, the aerial device operator shall have a hand saw while working aloft. - 5.2.18 Before moving an aerial device for travel, the operator shall inspect the aerial device to ensure the boom(s) are cradled and secured, the tools are secured, and the outriggers are stowed or positioned for travel per manufacturer specifications. - 5.2.19 When operating aerial devices, the operator shall look primarily in the direction the platform (aerial bucket) is traveling and be aware of the location of the booms, including the elbow/knuckle area, in relation to all other objects and hazards. - 5.2.20 When transferring from the platform (aerial bucket) of an aerial device to a tree, arborists shall remain secured to the aerial device until they are properly secured to the tree. - 5.2.20.1 The arborist should choose a tie-in point that will not create an unbalanced swing when transferring to the tree. - 5.2.20.2 The arborist shall preload the new tie-in point with their weight before releasing the current means of being secured. - 5.2.20.3 At no time shall work be performed while an arborist is secured to both the aerial device and the tree. - 5.2.21 Arborists shall remain properly secured at all times when transferring from the bucket of an inoperative aerial device to the platform (aerial bucket) of an operative aerial device to facilitate an emergency descent. - 5.2.22 The lower controls of an aerial device shall not be used for continuous operation when the operator is in the platform (aerial bucket). - 5.2.22.1 Lower controls shall not be operated unless permission has been obtained from the arborist in the platform, except in case of emergency. - 5.2.23 Clearances from passing vehicles shall be maintained or traffic control shall be provided when booms or platforms (aerial buckets) are operated over roads, in accordance with the Manual on Uniform Traffic Control Devices (MUTCD), Part 6, and federal, state, or local regulations, as applicable.
+- 5.2.1317 During pruning/removal operations, a hand saw shall be taken by the aerial device operator shall have a hand saw while working aloft. - 5.2.1418 Before moving an aerial device for travel, the operator shall inspect the aerial device to ensure the boom(s) are cradled and secured, the tools are secured, and the outriggers are stowed or positioned for travel per manufacturer specifications. - 5.2.1519 When operating an aerial devicedevices, the operator shall look primarily in the direction the platform (aerial bucket) is traveling and be aware of the location of the booms, including the elbow/-knuckle area, in relation to all other objects and hazards. - 5.2.1620 When transferring from the platform (aerial bucket) of an aerial device to a tree in order to complete an arboricultural operation, arborists shall remain secured to the aerial device until they are properly secured to the tree. - 5.2.20.1 The arborist should choose a tie-in point that will not create an unbalanced swing when transferring to the tree. - 5.2.20.2 The arborist shall preload the new tie-in point with their weight before releasing the current means of being secured. - 5.2.20.3 At no time shall work be performed while an arborist is secured to both the aerial device and the tree. - 5.2.1721 Arborists shall remain properly secured at all times when transferring from the bucket of an inoperative aerial device to the platform (aerial bucket) of an operative aerial device to facilitate an emergency descent. - 5.2.1822 The lower controls of an aerial device shall not be used for continuous operation when the operator is in the platform (aerial bucket).

+5.2.1822.1-Lower controls shall not be operated unless permission has been obtained from the arborist in the platform, except in case of emergency.